zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-create.md

 ARM templates let you deploy groups of related resources.
 In a single template, you can create a capacity reservation group and capacity reservations.
 You can deploy templates through the Azure portal, the Azure CLI, or Azure PowerShell, or from continuous integration/continuous delivery (CI/CD) pipelines.

 To create a zonal Capacity Reservation Group, see below ARM Template.
 Replace the resource names with your own.
-The following example creates capacity reservations in all three zones.
+The following example creates a capacity reservation group called myZonalCapacityReservationGroup with capacity reservations of SKU D2s_v3 in all three zones.

 Alternatively, you can remove the *zone* information to create a regional Capacity Reservation Group.